thoughtspot/thoughtspot.github.io/_includes/content/login.md

 Before accessing ThoughtSpot, you need:

--   The Web address (IP address or server name) for ThoughtSpot.
+-   The Web address (IP address or server name) for ThoughtSpot
--   A network connection.
+-   A network connection
--   A Web browser.
+-   A Web browser
--   A username and password for ThoughtSpot.
+-   A username and password for ThoughtSpot

     Supported Web browsers include: